 - Local revenue/DMV office – 215 N Main St, Benton, AR 72015 (501) 778-4876 or 101 NW 3rd St, Bryant, AR 72022 (501) 847-5080.

 - Print a Form:

-Once the county clerk processes your Voter Registration Application, they will send you a voter registration card.
+Once the county clerk’s office processes your Voter Registration Application, they will send you a voter registration card.
 This could take several weeks.

 Don’t assume you are registered to vote until you have received your voter registration card from the county clerk.
 Call the county clerk and ask about your application status.
-Again, you can also check your voter registration status online by visiting www.voterview.org
+Of course, you can also return to www.voterview.org to check your voter registration status.

 You may only register to vote where you “live or reside.”
 Owning property or a business in a county does not create residency there.